nnamon/zilliqa-research/ds_reputation/proposal.md

 2. DS Committee Composition Update - the period after a final DS Block is produced and the DS Committee is updated.

-Within these two logical parts, updates will be required to be made to how both DS and normal/shard nodes handle the change.
+Within these two logical parts, updates will be required to be made to how both DS and non-DS nodes handle the change.

 ### PoW Candidate Selection